Why Queensland Is Perfect for Adventure Travel

 Essential Gear & Packing Checklist

-• Layering system — breathable base layer, moisture-wicking mid layer, and a waterproof shell for sudden tropical storms and cool hinterland mornings.
+• Layering system — breathable base layer, moisture-wicking mid layer, and a waterproof shell for sudden tropical storms and cool hinterland mornings (Springbrook, Tamborine, Granite Belt).

-• For multi-day & Outback trips — lightweight sleeping system, camp stove, food for +1 extra day beyond planned duration, satellite communicator.
+• For multi-day & Outback trips — lightweight sleeping system, camp stove, food for +1 extra day beyond planned duration, satellite communicator, and spare water in sealed containers.

 Cooee Tours provides specialist safety equipment and certified guides on all adventures.
-Personal items — hiking boots, personal medications, and snorkel masks — are generally guests' responsibility unless stated otherwise on the tour page.
+Activity-specific gear (snorkel equipment, safety radios) is included unless stated otherwise.
+Personal items — hiking boots, prescription medications — are generally guests' responsibility.

 Seasons, Safety & When to Go